The Fundamentals of Strength Training

 Performance.
 Practise with huge and heavy lifts, and you’ll improve, like with pretty much everything in life.
 The best way to do this is through compound exercises because of the number and the size of the muscles that they use.
 This way, you can lift more than any other exercise.
 Huge lifts like deadlifts, squats, bench presses etc. are a perfect choice.
 They all recruit many muscles and develop them all at once, giving you an increase in your strength.

 The strength that they offer is functional too.
-Rather than building some of the larger muscles as is with typical muscle building exercises, you’re building them across the board as they work together.
+Rather than building some of the larger muscles with typical muscle building exercises, you’re building them across the board as they work together.
 This makes them applicable to real-world situations, not just the gym!

-A good thing to note when you are doing compound exercises though is that you should be doing smaller reps than standard.
+A good thing to note when you are doing compound exercises is that you should be doing smaller reps than standard.
 A good way to do them is in blocks of 4x4.
 The amount of energy they require means that you need to be giving each rep your absolute all.
 It will tire you out incredibly quickly and use a massive amount of energy.

 On top of your 4x4 set styles, there are other variations that come into play too when you’re looking at strength-building exercises.
 There are always variations in set styles no matter what it is you are training for, but strength training is a little different.